stsievert/swix/README.md

 ## Usage
 1. Download this repo.
-2. Include `swix.swift` in your project.
+2. Include the file `swix.swift` in your project.

 Boom.
 Done.
 The operators for `Array[]()` have been overwritten and Swift works like you'd expect it to.

+## Features to be added
+* 2D arrays
+* dot product
+* BLAS calling/C integration

 [ones]:http://docs.scipy.org/doc/numpy/reference/generated/numpy.ones.html
 [zeros]:http://docs.scipy.org/doc/numpy/reference/generated/numpy.zeros.html#numpy.zeros